The Intex inflatable hot tub is one of the most popular inflatable spas around at the moment. But does that mean it’s the best?

 How Big Is It Really?

-We think it’s best thought of as a 3-person hot tub or maybe one for 2 adults and 2 children.
+We think it’s best thought of as a 3-person hot tub or for 2 adults and 2 children.
 If you use it with that view in mind then you will not be disappointed.

 It has an internal diameter of 57 inches and an external one of 77 inches with a depth of 28 inches.
 It can hold 210 gallons of water so will be pretty heavy when full.